15 of the Best Advertising and Marketing Campaigns of All Time

 This was one of the longest running marketing campaigns of all time.
 By showcasing men model drinking their light beer and telling it had a great taste in the campaign, they promoted their light beer in a different way.
 Telling ‘real men’ to have the light beer and avoid the misconception at the time that ‘light beer’ can’t taste good, they created their own market presence.
 Even decades later they had the same marketing presence and marketing campaign.

 Absolut Vodka: The Absolute Bottle

 The Absolut bottle is one of the most recognizable bottles in the world.
 It has no distinct shape or something extremely different.
 But the marketing campaign was so successful, they didn’t stop it for 25 years.
-By showcasing their bottles ‘in the wild’.
-The ad campaign ran so long and had over 1500 ads.
+By showcasing their bottles ‘in the wild’. the ad campaign ran so long and had over 1500 facebook ads for eCommerce.
 Even more so, in the beginning of the market, they only had a 2.5% presence.
 After the campaign ended in the late 2000s, the company had to import 4.5 million cases per year which were half of all the vodka market share.

 Marlboro: The Marlboro Man

 Started in 1995, the campaign was one of the most powerful campaigns ever run and even had some hate generated of the 20th century.
 The campaign ad showcases an American cowboy with a ‘masculine’ trademark.
 This helped them become the best-selling cigarette brand in the world.